shakna-israel/dedlit/README.md

 * `dedlit.parse(str, filename, position)`

+    * No real return, as it is mostly side-effects to the evaluation environment.

     * Parses *and* evaluates a given string, using the filename as metadata, and starting at `position` or `1` as the string index.

 * `dedlit.eval(exp_tbl, line, filename)`

+    * No real return, as it is mostly side-effects to the evaluation environment.

     * Given a table of string blocks to evaluate, and line number and filename as metadata, runs the blocks in the expected environment.

 * `dedlit.litfile(filename)`

+    * No real return, as it is mostly side-effects to the evaluation environment.

-    * Runs the parser and evaluator over a file associated with the filename, and returns the result.
+    * Runs the parser and evaluator over a file associated with the filename.

 ---